Functional Freeze Symptoms & Treatment: How Somatic Therapy Helps You Unfreeze

 Relaxing somatic therapy office in Los Angeles with candles and lavender sprigs, supporting nervous system safety and trauma healing.

-Can you be in freeze and still feel anxious at the same time?
+Can you be in a functional freeze and anxious at the same time?

-How long does it take to come out of functional freeze?
+How do you get out of functional freeze?